 Recommended readings on the truth of Christianity

-Recommended readings for professing Christians on faith and its practice
+Recommended reading and audio for professing Christians on faith

 Faith by William Lane Craig.
 A classic book of evidences for the

 - Jesus' Resurrection: Fact or Figment? by William Lane Craig and Gerd Ludemann.
 A debate between a prominent Christian scholar and a prominent atheist on the historicity of the resurrection versus a hallucination theory.
 I personally find Craig's arguments compelling.
 For a taste of how Craig makes his case, click